facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 :::warning

-When accessing the Docusaurus context in React (through `useDocusaurusContext`), `url` is a SocialCardFunction, it is serialized to the default URL:
+When accessing the Docusaurus context in React (through `useDocusaurusContext`), if `url` is a SocialCardFunction, it is serialized to the default URL:

 ```ts
 url = url(